Walter Giffard: Career

 Although Giffard had family wealth and much money associated with his office, he could not keep clear of debt.
 In the years after his appointment he paid 1600 marks to Italian money-lenders, 550 marks to certain merchants of Paris, and in 1270 sent 200 marks to his agents at Rome to expedite his affairs, hoping, "...for the present to keep out of the whirlpool of usury."
 Despite his own financial problems he seems to have been kind to his relatives, paying for his nephew's education and giving his brother Godfrey the Archdeaconry of York.
 His register contains many gifts to the poor, and he helped support schoolmasters at Beverley.
 He also supported the scholarly careers of two of his successors at York, John le Romeyn and William Greenfield.

 On 13 October 1269 Giffard officiated at the translation of Edward the Confessor's relics.
 When leaving England, Prince Edward (who was then heir to the throne) appointed him by will in 1270 as one of the tutors of his sons.
 He also assisted Edward in bringing John de Warenne the Earl of Surrey to justice for the murder of Alan la Zouche at Westminster.
-Upon the death of Henry III on 20 November 1272 the Great Seal was delivered to the Archbishop as first Lord of the Council in order for him, Roger Mortimer and Robert Burnell to be appointed to govern the Kingdom until the return of the new king, now Edward I, to the country in August 1274.
-Giffard again acted in this capacity during the king's absence in 1275.
+Upon the death of Henry III on 20 November 1272 the Great Seal was delivered to the Archbishop as first Lord of the Council in order for him, Roger Mortimer and Robert Burnell to be appointed to govern the Kingdom until the new king's return to the country.